Task-invoked pupillary response: Biological background

 As such, cognitive load can have a direct effect on some functions of the reticular system, like the dilation of the eye, and cause task-evoked pupillary response.

-More modern work finds that the pupillary response is directly related to the locus-coeruleus norepinephrine (LC-NE) system.
+More modern work finds that the pupillary response is associated with the locus-coeruleus norepinephrine (LC-NE) system, and the recent research uses pupil dilations as a biomarker of the LC-NE system activity.
 The LC-NE system is linked to areas of the brain related to the detection, cognition and attention of task demands.
 It is also very likely that the reason the LC is linked to pupillary activity is due to the shared interactions with the gigantocellularis nucleus of the ventral medulla.
+However, note that a broad range of neural systems influences pupil dilations.
+One such system is the basal forebrain-acetylcholine (ACh) pathway.
+Similar to the locus-coeruleus, the basal forebrain projects widely across the brain.

 Experimental findings

-Short term memory
+Short-term memory

 Beatty and Kahneman (1966) asked participants of an experiment to remember a sequence of digits at a rate of one per second.
-A pause of 2 seconds followed and then the participants were asked to repeat the digits at the same rate.
-They found pupillary diameter increased with each digit the participants heard and then decreased as they repeated the digits back in order.
+A pause of 2 seconds followed, and then the participants were asked to repeat the digits at the same rate.
+They found that pupillary diameter increased with each digit the participants heard and then decreased as they repeated the digits back in order.
 The maximum size depended on how many digits were to be remembered and repeated.
 As such, the extent of dilation is directly related to the level of difficulty of the task, thus the amount of cognitive load, or "mental effort" that was experienced by participants.
-For this reason, task-evoked pupillary response has potential to be used as a measure of cognitive load.
+For this reason, task-evoked pupillary response has the potential to be used as a measure of cognitive load.

 Diagnosticity

 Task-evoked pupillary response is not diagnostic when the cognitive load is related to task performance.
-This is because the pupillary response is the same for a large array of activities that require mental effort including perceptual, cognitive and response related tasks.
+This is because the pupillary response is the same for a large array of activities that require mental effort, including perceptual, cognitive and response-related tasks.
 Instead, task-evoked pupillary response can be observed as a measure of cognitive load.
 However, task-evoked pupillary response appears to be diagnostic when it comes to data-limited processing.
 For example, if presented with changes to weak auditory stimuli, the pupil will not demonstrate any changes in diameter but will instead be affected by changes to experimental conditions.